 - The financial resources and needs of the parents;

 - The standard of living the child would have enjoyed had the marriage not been dissolved:

 - The physical and emotional condition of the child, and the child’s educational needs;

 - The child’s physical and legal custody arrangements, including the time the child spends with each parent and the reasonable expenses associated with the custody or visitation arrangements;

 - The reasonable work-related child care expenses of each parent.

 If you are facing a family law issue such as divorce or paternity, it is wise to contact an attorney to discuss such technical and legal matters.
 The attorneys at Stange Law Firm, PC focus exclusively on family law and have the experience to handle child custody matters.

-Where most of the confusion lies is in the area of past due child support and the modification of a child support obligation.
-In order to modify a child support order, there must be a difficulty or hardship in making payments due to a change in circumstances that is significant and continuing.
+Where most of the confusion lies is in the area of past-due child support and the modification of a child support obligation.
+To modify a child support order, there must be a difficulty or hardship in making payments due to a change in circumstances that is significant and continuing.

 A lot of times, a person who owes child support falls behind on their child support payments due to a change or loss of employment, but they fail to file for a modification immediately.